 A bottom-coil e-cigarette cartomizer works with gravity by placing the heating coil at the bottom of the unit.
 Usually, with this type of design, the heating coil is isolated in a small chamber with a wick poking through to the liquid tank.
 As long as the e-cigarette cartomizer has enough liquid to keep the wick moist, it feeds reliably.
 These cartomizers avoid the use of fiberglass wicks and may also contain no solder, making them potentially safer than other cartomizers according to the manufacturers’ claims.
 However, they also have some problems.
 The long vapor tubes can sometimes become clogged with liquid, causing gurgling and decreased vapor production.
 Also, I’ve found that at higher voltages, bottom coil cartomizers sometimes vaporize liquid faster than they can feed it, leading to a burned taste.
 Also, bottom coil clearomizers generally work only with the included tips.

 If one heating coil is good, then for some, two coils are even better.
 A dual-coil e-cigarette cartomizer has two heating coils that vaporize liquid simultaneously when you activate the battery.
 Although many people who own dual-coil cartomizers love them, you’ll get the best performance with a large battery mod capable of outputting enough voltage to power both coils.
 If you use a dual-coil cartomizer with something like an eGo battery, you’ll be disappointed with the performance.
-The ProVari is the best choice to use with dual-coil cartomizers because it has a high over-current limit of 3.5 amps and can power dual-coil cartomizers at up to around 5 volts.
-Other mods can only power dual-coil cartomizers at up to about 4 volts.
+The VaporFi VOX II is the best choice to use with dual-coil cartomizers because of its very high over-current limit.

 Example: Tube Tank